vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 As the nityas and muktas render loving service unto the Supreme Paramatman by directly knowing His wish and cause Him delight, a prapanna who is a kritakritya is required to know the intention of the Lord through the shastras and render loving service unto Him so long as he is placed in this world.
 When one ponders over the wish of the Lord it is understood that service unto the Bhagavatas is most pleasing to Him.

 Of the four objects of life the supreme purushartha is the attainment of Paramatman or Supreme Brahman.
-The liberated enjoys in full measure the bliss of Divine
+The liberated enjoys in full measure the bliss of Divine communion.

-172

-Essence of Srimad Rahasyatraya Saram

-communion.
 The Upanishads, the Gita as well as the Bramhasutras expound that the mukta gains parama samya or equality with Brahman.
 'I RUR' | The Alwars describe that the highest object of attainment is the attainment of cternal service to the Lord.
 It is explained by masters that the ecstasy of divine communion overflows in the form of loving service to the Lord.
 Bhagavan Ramanuja mentions in the gadya that the highest object of attainment is Nityakainkarya - Ary T ', 'Art fotoatt hafa' This Bhagavat kainkarya extends upto Bhagavata kainkarya.
 1. It is understood from a number of scriptural authorities,

 that service unto the devotees of the Lord is the